 Used to secure the two shoulder straps across the user's chest.
-The free end of the chest strap must extend beyond the buckle and be tucked into the strap collar.
-Buckle keeper ensures connection.
+The free end of the chest strap must extend beyond the buckle and be tucked into the strap collar

 D. STRAP RETAINERS

 1) WEB KEEPERS (RETAINERS, COLLARS) (9)